 Our residences are similar to youth hostels, so hotel services and facilities, such as a 24-hour reception, a phone and/or safe in your room or room service cannot be expected.
 Bedding is provided, but towels usually need to be brought along.
 The rooms are cleaned once a week, we do however ask you to keep your room tidy.
 You can wash your clothes in public laundrettes either on campus or nearby in town.
 Public phones are usually located on campus or close by.

+Homestay accommodation is available in Bournemouth, Teignmouth and Biarritz.
 For a short time you live with a family, single parents or younger/older couples in your host country.
 You are immersed in a new world, full of new ideas, and you will learn a lot about the culture and customs, and of course you will speak a foreign language!
 You need courage, patience and to be willing to adapt, as well as being curious and open-minded.
 Your hosts will live their everyday life and soon you will notice the differences in your new home.
-The home, the decor, lifestyle, food, cleanliness, size and furniture of your room, bathroom facilities, state of mind and habits – everything may be a little different from what you are used to.
-In addition you need to communicate in a foreign language, and especially during the first few days, things might not go smoothly.
-Despite this, you will have experiences that are just as valuable as the language course itself.
+The home, the decor, lifestyle, food, size and furniture of your room, bathroom facilities, state of mind and habits – everything may be a little different from what you are used to.
+In addition, you need to communicate in a foreign language, and especially during the first few days, you will need to adapt.
+Nevertheless, you will have experiences that are just as valuable as the language course itself.

 How do I get to school?